Think Before You Beach

 Times are tough right now, but if you need a nice place to visit in the park, think West Beach!

 Occasionally Flooded Trails:

-Caution: the Tolleston Dunes, Glenwood Dunes, Paul H. Douglas (Miller Woods) and Upland hiking trails have flooding, please take any necessary precautions.
+Tolleston Dunes, Glenwood Dunes, Paul H. Douglas (Miller Woods), and Pinhook Upland hiking trails have intermittent flooding.
+Please take precautions.
 We recommend the West Beach Trails.

 Be on the lookout this summer for rip currents on Lake Michigan.

 Before your next visit to the beach, learn how to spot a rip current and what to do if you get caught in one.
 Always check the local beach forecast for any warnings, and exercise caution.

 Unmanned Aircraft (e.g. model airplanes, quadcopters, drones)Launching, landing or operating unmanned aircraft from or on lands and waters administered by the National Park Service within the boundaries of Indiana Dunes National Park is prohibited except as approved in writing by the park.